We can’t keep meeting like this

 1. Rethink your approach to meetings

 Hybrid working means you can never take it for granted that everyone in a meeting will be co-located.
-The ideal meeting set up is ‘all room or all Zoom’ (or Teams or WebEx…), which is a significant shift in mindset and practice, although the reality today often involves a mix of remote and in-person participants.
+The ideal meeting set up is ‘all room or all Zoom’ (or Microsoft Teams or Webex…), which is a significant shift in mindset and practice, although the reality today often involves a mix of remote and in-person participants.
 When some people are joining virtually, the digital platform becomes the common ground, and a digital-first approach is the easiest way to ensure an equal experience for all.
 Otherwise, there’s a risk that proximity bias will kick in and virtual participants will be left out of the ‘real’ meeting happening in the room.
 Meeting owners need high-level skills to be able to moderate between the two spaces effectively, especially if they’re leading the meeting from the office.

 2. Rethink your meeting culture